Fauna of Scotland: Habitats

 Scotland enjoys diverse temperate environments, incorporating deciduous and coniferous woodlands, and moorland, montane, estuarine, freshwater, oceanic, and tundra landscapes.
-About 14% of Scotland is wooded, much of it in forestry plantations, but before humans cleared the land it supported much larger boreal Caledonian and broad-leaved forests.
+About 19% of Scotland is wooded, much of it in forestry plantations, but before humans cleared the land it supported much larger boreal Caledonian and broad-leaved forests.
 Although much reduced, significant remnants of the native Scots pine woodlands can be found.
-Seventeen per cent of Scotland is covered by heather moorland and peatland.
+Heather moorland and peatland cover 17% of Scotland.
 Caithness and Sutherland have one of the world's largest and most intact areas of blanket bog, which supports a distinctive wildlife community.
-Seventy-five per cent of Scotland's land is classed as agricultural (including some moorland) while urban areas account for around 3%.
+About 75% of Scotland's land is classed as agricultural (including some moorland) while urban areas account for around 3%.
 The coastline is 11803 km long, and the number of islands with terrestrial vegetation is nearly 800, about 600 of them lying off the west coast.
 Scotland has more than 90% of the volume and 70% of the total surface area of fresh water in the United Kingdom.
 There are more than 30,000 freshwater lochs and 6,600 river systems.

-Under the auspices of the European Union's Habitats Directive, 244 sites in Scotland covering more than 8750 km2 had been accepted by European Commission as Special Areas of Conservation (SAC).
+Under the auspices of the European Union's Habitats Directive, 243 sites in Scotland are currently listed as Special Areas of Conservation (SACs), and 162 as Special Protection Areas (SPAs).
 Scotland's seas are among the most biologically productive in the world and contain 40,000 or more species.
 Twenty-four of the SACs are marine sites, and a further nine are coastal with marine and non-marine elements.
 These marine elements extend to an area of around 350 km2.
 The Darwin Mounds, covering about 100 km2, are being considered as the first offshore SAC.

 Mammals

 Scotland was entirely covered in ice during the Pleistocene glaciations.
 As the post-glacial weather warmed and the ice retreated, mammals migrated through the landscape.
 However, the opening of the English Channel (as sea levels rose) prevented further migrations, so mainland Britain has only two-thirds of the species that reached Scandinavia.
 The Hebridean islands off Scotland's west coast have only half those of Britain.
 Sixty-two species of mammal live wild in and around Scotland including 13 species found in coastal waters.
 The populations of a third of the land mammal species are thought to be in decline due to factors including environmental pollution, habitat fragmentation, changes in agricultural practices, particularly overgrazing, and competition from introduced species.
-No mammal species are unique to Scotland, although the St. Kilda field mouse, Apodemus sylvaticus hirtensi, is an endemic subspecies of the wood mouse that reaches twice the size of its mainland cousins, and the Orkney vole or cuttick, Microtus arvalis orcadensis found only in the Orkney archipelago, is a sub-species of the common vole.
+No mammal species are unique to Scotland, although the St. Kilda field mouse, Apodemus sylvaticus hirtensis, is an endemic subspecies of the wood mouse that reaches twice the size of its mainland cousins, and the Orkney vole or cuttick, Microtus arvalis orcadensis found only in the Orkney archipelago, is a sub-species of the common vole.
 It may have been introduced by early settlers about 4,000 years ago.
 There are various notable domesticated Scottish mammal breeds including Highland Cattle, the Shetland Pony, Eriskay Pony, Soay Sheep and Scottish Terrier.